luozhihua/tree-utils/documentation.md

 ### @.append(node, [tagart])
 <hr/>
-Append a new node into first of target node.
+Append a new node into target node as end.

 **Kind**: instance method of [<code>Tree</code>](#Tree)